Overview of Rhode Island Taxes

 Rhode Island Alcohol Tax

 In 2013, Rhode Island repealed sales taxes on liquor and wine in order to keep prices in line with other states in the region.
 The sales tax still applies to beer, and excise taxes are still collected on all types of alcohol.
-The excise tax on liquor is $5.40 per gallon, or $1.08 per fifth.
-The excise tax on wine is $1.40 per gallon, or about 28 cents per bottle.
+The excise tax on liquor is $5.40 per gallon.
+The excise tax on wine is $1.40 per gallon.
+The tax on beer is 11 cents per gallon.

 Rhode Island Cigarette Tax

-Rhode Island’s tax on cigarettes is the second-highest in the U.S. The tax is $4.25 per pack of 20, which is 21.25 cents per cigarette.
+Rhode Island’s tax on cigarettes is the fourth-highest in the U.S. across all states and the District of Columbia.
+The tax is $4.25 per pack of 20, which is 21.25 cents per cigarette.

 Places with the Lowest Tax Burden